j-dublon/qogita/README.md

 #### `/products/[gtin]`

 The `/products/[gtin]` endpoint accepts `GET` requests and will return a product matching the GTIN (e.g. `/products/8005610625720`).
 If no product is found, the API will respond with a `404` status.

+## Unit and integration tests

+To run the tests, use: `npm run test`